Wills, Trusts & Probate

 Healthcare Directives FAQs for Oceano Residents

-Yes, you can revoke your healthcare directive at any time as long as you are mentally competent.
-Revocation can be done by destroying the document, creating a new directive that explicitly supersedes the old one, or providing written notice of revocation.
-Inform your healthcare agent, medical providers, and family members about the revocation to ensure that your current wishes are followed.
+Yes, you can revoke your healthcare directive at any time if you are mentally competent.
+Revocation can be done by destroying the document, creating a new directive that supersedes the old one, or providing written notice of revocation according to state procedures.
+It is important to communicate the revocation to your healthcare agent, family, and medical providers.
+When you replace a directive, ensure the new version is properly executed under California law and that all relevant parties receive updated copies.
+This prevents older documents from being mistakenly relied upon.

 Do I need a lawyer to create a healthcare directive?